Start My Answer

 You have a right to ask Central Portfolio Control to mail you an official communication.
 If they ignore your request, you may be able to defend yourself in court citing their lack of response.

-Demand Central Portfolio Control prove you actually owe the debt
+Ask Central Portfolio Control prove you actually owe the debt

 It is common for Central Portfolio Control to purchase charged-off accounts from other companies.
 As a result, they may have lost track of the details of the debt, especially if the debt has moved from one collector to another.
 You may challenge Central Portfolio Control and demand they disclose more information on the debt.

-Request a debt validation from Central Portfolio Control by sending a Debt Validation Letter.
+Request a debt validation from Central Portfolio Control by sending a debt validation letter.
 This forces Central Portfolio Control to provide the following information about the debt:

 • The original creditor